-- The calorific values for sub-bituminous coal are correct on an as received basis, and comply with definitions of sub-bituminous coal on a moist, but ash free basis. - Coke oven coke indigenous production and consumption in the iron and steel industry were estimated by the IEA Secretariat from 2016 to 2017 pending revisions by the Spanish administration.
+- In the 2020 edition, trade figures for other bituminous coal and anthracite have been estimated by the IEA Secretariat for the year 2019p. - The calorific values for sub-bituminous coal are correct on an as received basis, and comply with definitions of sub-bituminous coal on a moist, but ash free basis. - Coke oven coke indigenous production and consumption in the iron and steel industry were estimated by the IEA Secretariat from 2016 to 2017 pending revisions by the Spanish administration.

-- Lignite mining ceased in 2008. - Underground production of sub-bituminous coal ceased in 2016.
+- Coal mining ceased in Spain at the end of 2018. - Lignite mining ceased in 2008. - Underground production of sub-bituminous coal ceased in 2016.